Fragments of the past

 Piecing: Constructed from fragments of previous works and design studies, assembled intuitively

 • Fragments of the Past is built from pieces of earlier quilts and small design studies pulled from different moments in my quilting journey.
-The color-dense center is made from those fragments, representing accumulated experience, memory, and ideas carried forward.
+The color-dense center brings those fragments together, representing accumulated experience, memory, and past work carried forward.

 Next